ntampellini/TSCoDe/docs/keywords.rst

    The more forgiving, the more structures will reach the geometry optimization step.
 Syntax: ``CLASHES(num=3,dist=1.2)``

--  **DEBUG** - Outputs more files and information in general.
+-  **DEBUG** - Outputs more intermediate files and information in general.
    Structural adjustments, distance refining and similar processes will output ASE ".traj" trajectory files.
-It will also produce "hypermolecule" ``.xyz`` files of the first conformer of each structure, with dummy atoms (X) in each orbital position.
+It will also produce "hypermolecule" ``.xyz`` files for the first conformer of each structure, with dummy atoms (X) in each TSCoDe "orbital" position.

 -  **DEEP** - Performs a deeper search, retaining more starting points for calculations and smaller turning angles.
 Equivalent to